tournepivoine/shinpokered-fr/README.md

   - It keeps a backup of the pokedex-owned flags instead of erasing them
   - Removed the unused Ivysaur flag
 - Fixed an invalid apostrophe
+- The 60fps mode has better performance when playing in GBC-mode
+  - Does this by using the double-speed feature of the GBC's processor
+  - Uses more battery as a trade-off

 #Bugfixes: